ryanlayer/gqt/README.md

 	$ wget ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/release/20110521/ALL.chr22.phase1_release_v3.20101123.snps_indels_svs.genotypes.vcf.gz

 *Step 2*.
-Use the new (and very nice) version of [bcftools](http://samtools.github.io/bcftools/) to convert the file VCF to BCF.

-	$ bcftools view ALL.chr22.phase1_release_v3.20101123.snps_indels_svs.genotypes.vcf.gz > 1kg.chr22.bcf

-*Step 3*.
-Use GQT to make a word-aligned hybrid index of the genotypes in the BCF file.
+Use GQT to make an index of the genotypes in the compressed VCF file using the `gqt covert bcf` command.
+While this command is labled `bcf`, it can also accept `vcf` and `vcf.gz`.
 Currently, one must tell GQT how many variants (`-r`) and how many samples (`-f`) are in the file.
 Future versions will detect this automatically.
 To extract this info, one can use the [bcftools](http://samtools.github.io/bcftools/) `stats` command.

-	# use bcftools stats to get the number of variants and individuals in the BCF file.
+	# use bcftools stats to get the number of variants and individuals in the file.
-	$ bcftools stats 1kg.chr22.bcf | \
+	$ bcftools stats ALL.chr22.phase1_release_v3.20101123.snps_indels_svs.genotypes.vcf.gz | \
 	    grep SN | \
 	    head -4
 	# SN, Summary numbers: